oat-sa/taohub-articles/forge/Administrator Guide/databaseuserprivileges.md

 MySQL
 -----

-This section describes required privileges to access properly data stored by TAO in MySQL:
+This section describes the required privileges to access properly data stored by TAO in MySQL:

 -   EXECUTE
 -   SELECT